CarmelRobotics/aeronautical-facilitation/README.md

 1. DriveTrain.java defines variables that it should not.
 1. Launcher.java uses hard coded true and false values for launch/pass/retract.
 Only one should be defined in RobotMap (and the other usage should be the logical not of it).
 1. Roller.java uses hard coded true and false values for raiseRoller and lowerRoller.
 Only one should be defined in RobotMap (and the other usage should be the logical not of it).
+1. We could make our own screen captures website of our daily workflow.